Like us on Facebook or Follow us on Twitter to receive regular updates about our programs.

 Cabot, 7th Floor

-Join us for a panel discussion moderated by Alex de Waal and featuring:
+A panel discussion moderated by Alex de Waal featuring:

 Rony Brauman, former President of Doctors Without Borders, current Director of Research at the Doctors Without Borders Foundation, and Associate Professor at Sciences Po.